folkestad/data-gpt/README.md

 1. `poetry install`
 2. `cp .env.example .env` and fill in the values.
 See comments in `.env.example` for more details.

+### CLI

-3. The first time you run the application, you need to index your data which is present in BigQuery defined by `GCP_PROJECT_ID` and `GCP_DATASET_ID`.
+The first time you run the application, you need to index your data which is present in BigQuery defined by `GCP_PROJECT_ID` and `GCP_DATASET_ID`.
    - `poetry run python cli.py -- --index`

-### CLI
+This is optional afterward.

 #### Help and usage